bloomberg/blazingmq/docs/docs/features/subscriptions.md

 In essence, subscriptions allow the user to achieve topic-based message filtering and/or message routing.

-In the absence of subscriptions, a consumer attached to a queue can receive any and all messages posted on the queue, and should be in a position to process all of them.
+In the absence of subscriptions, a consumer attached to a queue can receive and should be able to process any and all messages posted on the queue.
 In other words, the queue is viewed as a logical stream of homogeneous data.
-While this may work in some or most cases, there are scenarios where this restriction prevents a more flexible or natural arrangement of consumer applications.
-For example, some users may prefer one set of consumers to handle messages of a certain type, and another set of consumers to handle messages of a certain other type.
-This is where subscriptions come in -- they enable consumer applications to "subscribe" to messages of a certain type, thereby *logically* converting a queue into a stream of heterogeneous data.
+While this may work in some or most cases, there are scenarios where this is limiting.

+For example, a user may prefer one set of consumers to handle messages of a certain type, and another set of consumers to handle messages of a certain other type.
+Or, a user may have a queue of messages that should all be processed by some consumer applications, but certain applications may only be interested in a certain subset of messages and want to ignore messages of a certain type.
+This is where subscriptions come in -- they enable consumer applications to "subscribe" to messages of a certain type and enable users to filter out messages for certain applications but not others, thereby *logically* converting a queue into a stream of heterogeneous data.

 Concretely speaking, producer applications can put any interesting message attributes in the *message properties* section of the message (*message